A brief biography.

 Antoninus Pierozzi, - original name Antonino de’ Forciglioni, Antonino also spelled Antonio -, also Antoninus of Florence, was born in Florence on 1 March 1389 and entered the Dominican Order, after having memorized the entire Decretals to prove his ability, in the priory of Cortona in 1405.

-He was prior at Fiesole (1418), Cortona, Napoli (1424) and Rome 1430 in the priory Maria sopra Minerva.
+He was prior at Fiesole (1418), Cortona, Naples (1424) and Rome 1430 in the priory Maria sopra Minerva.
 Returning to Florence, he founded in 1436 the priory of San Marco, was there prior (1439-1444) and attended the Council of Florence (1439-1445.
-In 1446 Antoninus, although unwilling, was compelled by Pope Eugenius IV to become Archbishop of Florence, where he was greatly beloved for his charity and for his indefatigable aid during the plague of 1448 and the earthquake of 1453.
+In 1446 Antoninus, although unwilling, was compelled by pope Eugenius IV to become archbishop of Florence, where he was greatly beloved for his charity and for his indefatigable aid during the plague of 1448 and the earthquake of 1453.

 He died on May 2, 1459, and lies buried in the sarcophagus with a bronze relief by Domenico Portigiani, O.P.
 (1536-1619), in Michelozzo's sacristy of the church of San Marco, Florence.
 Nearby is the Chapel of St. Antoninus with marble and bronze decorations by Giambologna (1529-13.8.1608) and Francavilla, and other works by Alessandro Allori and Battista Naldini.
 Antoninus was beatified by Pope Adrian VI on 31 May 1523, canonized by Pope Clement VII on 26 November 1524.